joe-ledford-04/tennis-serve-performance-analysis/README.md

 - Serve performance metrics do explain a meaningful portion of match outcomes, but defintely not all
 - Agression (aces/win%) and consistency (serve %, faults) capture different serve strategies.
 - Serve strategies have different effects based on what surface a match is being played on and what round a player is in
-- Some matches are statistically explainable; others are liekly decided by mental/emotional factors
+- Some matches are statistically explainable; others are likely decided by mental/emotional factors

 # Future Endevors
 - Extend model to predict match outcomes using logistic regression